-- 1. Pursuant to the Occupational Credential Portability Program under section 12-20-202(3), C.R.S., an applicant is entitled to licensure as a professional or practical nurse by endorsement in Colorado if the applicant has met the requirements of Sections (D)(1), (2) and (5) of Rule 1.1 is currently licensed in good standing in another state or U.S. territory, and has submitted satisfactory proof under penalty of perjury that: - a.
-The applicant has substantially equivalent experience or credentials that are required by Article 255 of Title 12, C.R.S.; and
+- 1. Pursuant to the Occupational Credential Portability Program under section 12-20-202(3), C.R.S., an applicant is entitled to licensure as a professional or practical nurse by endorsement in Colorado if the applicant has met the requirements of Sections (D)(1), (2) and (5) of Rule 1.1 is currently licensed in good standing in another state or U.S. territory, or through the federal government, or holds a military occupational specialty, as defined in section 24-4-201, C.R.S., and has submitted satisfactory proof under penalty of perjury that: - a.
+The applicant:

-- b.
-The applicant has not committed an act that would be grounds for disciplinary action under Article 255 of Title 12.
-C.R.S. - 2.
+- (1) Has substantially equivalent experience or credentials that are required by Article 255 of Title 12, C.R.S.; or - (2) Has held for at least one year a current and valid license as a professional or practical nurse in a jurisdiction with a scope of practice that is substantially similar to the scope of practice for professional and practical nurses specified in Article 255 of Title 12, C.R.S. - 2.
 The Board may deny such license if: - a.
-Approving the license would violate any provision of the Nurse Licensure Compact; or - b.
-The Board demonstrates by a preponderance of evidence, after notice and opportunity for a hearing, that the applicant: - Lacks the requisite substantially equivalent experience or credentials for a license; or - (2) Has committed an act that would be grounds for disciplinary action under Article 255 of Title 12, C.R.S. - 3.
-An applicant who is not currently licensed in good standing in another state or U.S. territory is eligible for licensure as a professional or practical nurse by endorsement in Colorado if the applicant has met the requirements of Section (D) of Rule 1.1 (D) and: - a.
-Has been previously licensed in another state or territory of the United States, graduated from an Approved Nursing Education Program or a recognized military education program approved by a board of nursing of a state or territory of the United States, passed the NCLEX exam, and has demonstrated competency as defined in section 12-20-202(3), C.R.S.; or - b.
-Has been previously licensed as a professional nurse in another state or territory of the United States, graduated from a Nontraditional Nursing Education Program, and has worked a minimum of 2,000 hours as a professional nurse and has provided evidence of demonstrated continued competency requirements as defined in section 12-20-202(3), C.R.S.; or - c.
-Has an encumbered license in another state or territory of the United States, only after review and approval by the Board.
+The Board demonstrates by a preponderance of evidence, after notice and opportunity for a hearing, that the applicant: - Lacks the requisite substantially equivalent education, experience, or credentials for a license; or - (2) Has committed an act that would be grounds for disciplinary action under Article 255 of Title 12, C.R.S. - 3.
+An applicant who is not currently licensed in good standing in another state or U.S. territory or through the federal government is eligible for licensure as a professional or practical nurse by endorsement in Colorado if the applicant has met the requirements of Section (D) of Rule 1.1 (D) and: - a.
+Has been previously licensed in another state or territory of the United States or through the federal government, graduated from an Approved Nursing Education Program or a recognized military education program approved by a board of nursing of a state or territory of the United States, passed the NCLEX exam, and has demonstrated competency as defined in section 12-20-202(3), C.R.S.; or - b.
+Has been previously licensed as a professional nurse in another state or territory of the United States or through the federal government, graduated from a Nontraditional Nursing Education Program, and has worked a minimum of 2,000 hours as a professional nurse and has provided evidence of demonstrated continued competency requirements as defined in section 12-20-202(3), C.R.S.; or - c.
+Has an encumbered license in another state or territory of the United States or through the federal government, only after review and approval by the Board.